-Title II of the Genetic Information Nondiscrimination Act of 2008 (GINA) protects covered employees under the CAA and prohibits the use of an employee's genetic information as a basis for discrimination in personnel actions such as hiring, discharge, payment, or promotion.
+Title II of the Genetic Information Nondiscrimination Act of 2008 (GINA) protects covered employees under the CAA and prohibits using an employee's genetic information to discriminate in personnel actions such as hiring, discharge, payment, or promotion.

 - Information that is protected includes, but is not limited to, genetic information and testing of an individual employee or an employee's family member. - Harassment because of an employee's genetic information is prohibited. - Family medical history is included in the definition of "genetic information."